gford1000-aws/cloudtrail/README.md

 Notes:

 1. The S3 bucket will not be deleted if the stack is deleted, so that logs are retained.
+2. Only one trail is ever created (EnableCloudWatch condition determines which of the trail resources are created)

 ## Arguments